-The model must include all the relevant control processes of the plant (at plant level and at unit level).
-For Plant controller, Power generation controller and Converter controller, a minimum list of functions to be included is listed below (when applicable):
+The model must include all the relevant control processes of the synchronous compensator.
+A minimum list of functions to be included is listed below (when applicable):

-- Control involved in Fault Ride Through (FRT) functionality.

-- Active power control.

-- Frequency control.

-- Synthetic inertia control (if applicable).

-- Reactive power control.

-- Voltage control.
+- Exciter and AVR control.

+- Power system stabiliser.

 - Transformer tap changer control.

-- Control of additional active power and/or reactive power control devices (e.g. AC chopper, BESS, STATCOM, capacitor banks, shunt reactor).
+• Control of additional active power and/or reactive power control devices (e.g. AC chopper, BESS, STATCOM, capacitor banks, shunt reactor).

-- Special control features, when applicable (e.g., grid forming control and/or weak grid control, power oscillation damping (sub and super synchronous)).

-The model must include all the relevant protection processes of the plant (at the unit level and the plant level).
+The model must include all the relevant protection processes of the synchronous compensator.
 A minimum list of functions includes, when applicable:

+- Protection involved in FRT functionality.

+- Over/Under Voltage protection.

+- Harmonic protection.

+- Islanding protection.

+- Overcurrent protection.

+- Over/Under Frequency protection.

+- Rate of Change of Frequency (RoCoF) protection.

+- Negative phase sequence (voltage unbalance) protection.

+- Synchronous machine protection (e.g. loss of excitation, over-flux out-of-step, torsional stress protections, excitation limiters).

-- · Protection involved in FRT functionality. - Over/Under Voltage protection. - · Harmonic protection. - Islanding protection. - Overcurrent protection. - Over/Under Frequency protection. - Rate of Change of Frequency (RoCoF) protection. - Negative phase sequence (voltage unbalance) protection. - Any Remedial Action Schemes (RAS) that have been deemed to have material impact on the system. - Any protection which can influence dynamic behaviour or FRT performance in the simulation period should be included.
+- Any Remedial Action Schemes (RAS) that have been deemed to have material impact on the system.

+- Any protection which can influence dynamic behaviour or FRT performance in the simulation period should be included.